jpount/daytrader/START_HERE.md

 # Start Claude
 claude
 # Initialise it
-Initialize taskmaster project for claude code
+Initialize taskmaster project for claude code - do not create a PRD as there is already a tasks.json file.
+Copy the file to .taskmaster/tasks/ and generate the individual task files
-# Task master will create a folder structure and then ask to proceed with initialise_project
-# It will then advise on creating a PRD but instead you can ask it to:
-Copy my existing task.json file to .taskmaster/tasks/
-# Then generate the task files:
-Generate individual task files
 ```

 ### 4. Use Tasks